snazzyandy/snazzyandy/README.md

 - 👋 Hi, I’m @snazzyandy
+- 🏛️ I work in the Australian Water Industry on IoT Projects
 - 👀 I’m interested in R and IoT
 - 🌱 I’m currently learning modelling and Data vis
 - 💞️ I’m looking to collaborate on Hydrological Modeling